 The Greater Grand Canyon Heritage National Monument Act

-On Nov.
-3, 2015, Ranking Member Raúl M. Grijalva (D-Ariz.) introduced the Greater Grand Canyon Heritage National Monument Act – a bill establishing a new national monument to the north and south of the Grand Canyon that protects a vital watershed and celebrates the long local history and deep cultural roots of the region’s Native American Tribes.
+On Jan.
+6, 2017, Ranking Member Raúl M. Grijalva (D-Ariz.) reintroduced the Greater Grand Canyon Heritage National Monument Act – a bill establishing a new national monument to the north and south of the Grand Canyon that protects a vital watershed and celebrates the long local history and deep cultural roots of the region’s Native American Tribes.
 A map of the proposed Monument is available here.

 What Would Creating a National Monument Mean?